govex/govex.github.io/civic-data-standards/index.md

 ### Introduction

+A Civic Data Standard is an open, collaboratively developed set of data schematics or semantics which facilitates interoperability between multiple providers and consumers for the public good.
+(This definition is a work in progress)

-A civic data standard is a set of resources which enable interoperability between data providers - typically governments - and data consumers.
-When a data provider is seeking to publish information, making it available in alignment with a civic data standard (if one exists) can help jumpstart its consumption.
+Civic data standards which enable interoperability between data providers - typically governments - and data consumers.
+When a data provider publishes information, making it compatible a with a civic data standard (if one exists) can help jumpstart its use.
 Civic data standards also make it easier for data consumers - particularly individuals or small businesses - consume data from multiple providers without expending as much energy on technical development.
 Depending on the level of interoperability needed, civic data standards generally fall into two buckets:

 * *Schematics* standards define a common structure for how the information is shared, but do not attempt to ensure that the meaning of the contained information is consistent between publishers.
 * *Semantic* standards define consistent meanings for the information being shared, but do not always ensure that the structure of the information is consistent between publishers.